Understanding Cash Out: More Than Just Early Settlement

 Future Bets and Season-Long Wagers

 Long-term bets offer unique cash out opportunities as seasons progress.
-Consider:
+Consider:- Injury impacts on team/player futures

 - Schedule difficulty remaining